Find YOUR Local Branch

 Various types of technology have been proposed for detecting tunnels and the activity of termites when there are no visible signs.
 These include borescopes, electronic odor detectors, microwaves, sound detectors, infrared detectors, X-rays and even dogs, but only a few have been tested in laboratory conditions or are in use.

 A key sign of termites, and in particular drywood termites, is frass – termite droppings.
 This indicator of an infestation is something that is always looked for during a termite inspection.
 Unlike subterranean termites, drywood termites don’t use their feces to build their tunnels.
 Instead they push it out of small holes near the entrances to their nest.
 This results in small black marks and a dark powdery substance around the area they are infesting.

 So you know the signs of Drywood termites but what about subterranean termites?
 Unlike their cousins, subterranean termites prefer to live underground in soil, particularly your garden and under your house.
-Find out more about subterranean termites in our previous blog Underground Termites – The Smelly Tale.

 Ehrlich’s technicians are experts in looking for the signs of termites around your home and have technology to detect them when there are no visible signs.
 These include moisture sensors, heat sensors and sound sensors.

-Most insurance policies do not cover termite damage so it is a good idea to have a regular professional inspection to detect termite infestation as early as possible and minimise the risk of costly damage to your property.
+Most insurance policies do not cover termite damage so it is a good idea to have a regular professional inspection to detect termite infestation as early as possible and minimize the risk of costly damage to your property.

 If termite activity is found, Ehrlich technicians can provide you with recommendations for the suitable treatments available for your property.
 Contact us for more information and set up a free inspection today if you think you might have a termite problem.